 - Acquire experience in qualitative and quantitative research methods

 - Produce a significant piece of original research

 Honors and CapstonesView Honors website

 No capstone is required for graduation; however, students who qualify for Honors complete a capstone in the form of an Honors Thesis during the senior year.
 Concentrators seeking to graduate with Honors must have earned more A’s than B’s and must have completed one of the department’s two methods courses (EDUC1100 or EDUC1110) by the end of the junior year.
 They must also apply for admission to the Honors program and submit a thesis proposal during the sixth semester.
-Honors candidates must also take Education 197 and Education 198 (Research and Writing in Education), in which they write a thesis under the guidance of a Thesis Advisor, and make an oral presentation of their work.
+Honors candidates must also take EDUC 1990 and EDUC 1991 (Independent Reading and Research), in which they write a thesis under the guidance of a Thesis Advisor, and make an oral presentation of their work.
 Please see the department's website for a complete description of admission procedures and department requirements.
 You may also contact the Honors Advisor, Prof. Tracy Steffes.